Trip to Android Developer

 Crash reporting tools can help you to track and fix them, one crash at a time.

-You also need to start thinking like a marketer and analyze the usage of various portions of your app.
-This is what will help you bridge the gap between what you made and what your users’ actually want.
+You also need to start thinking like a marketer and analyze the use of your app’s different portions.
+That’s what’s going to help you bridge the gap between what you made and what your users really want.

 Pro Tip: Here is an affordable market analysis tool, I love to use.